-We are delighted to welcome you back for the 2021 season.
-Aquarium opening times may vary so please call ahead or book your tickets in advance by clicking on the Book Aquarium Tour button above
+We are delighted to welcome you back for the 2022 season on June 25th!!
+The Aquarium will be open Wednesday to Sundays 10am – 5pm.
+We anticipate a busy season, so please call ahead or book your tickets in advance by clicking on the Book Aquarium Tour button above!

 Please see our photo diary of the build below!